jagregory/abrash-zen-of-asm/src/chapter-14.md

 EntryList   struc
 ```

-assembles with a 2-byte displacement field, while this `mov`:
+assembles with a 2-byte displacement field, while this `mov`{.nasm}:

 ```nasm
 EntryList   struc